OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

    - android.permission.INTERNET
 ```

-If an application is debuggable, it is trivial to get command execution in the application's uid and context.
+If an application is debuggable, it is trivial to get command execution in the context of the application.
 In `adb` shell, execute the `run-as` binary, followed by the package name and command:

 ```
 $ run-as com.vulnerable.app id